VojtechBlahos/Master-Thesis---Honesty-in-Human-vs-Automated-Decision-Making/README.md

 - **`experiment_app/`**: the oTree 6 lab experiment used to collect the data (deployment, design, data export)
 - **`stat_analysis/`**: everything needed to reproduce every statistic, table and figure in Chapter 5 and Appendix B of the thesis, starting from the raw oTree export

+And also, a transcript a conversation with Claude Code is uploaded.
+Some conversations, namely with Microsof Copilot, were not able to export as it served only a small editorial role with suggestions only.

 ---

 ## Repository structure